 We have a number of very generous regular donors who are absolutely essential to our survival.
 Also essential are our regular advertisers.
 Thank you to these beautiful people without whom we would not exist.

 Two people that work hard to make Eastsider News possible are our graphic designer Greg Loveder and Robert Dark, our website host at Web Genius.
+Greg is the person who puts his heart into giving the newspaper that polish that our readers always comment on.
+Robert is always ready to help us solve any technical difficulties.
 Thank you Greg and Robert for your magnificent support.

 We are always looking for people to help us produce the newspaper or to contribute content.
 Please contact us by email at firstname.lastname@example.org